aurone/moveit_scenarios/readme.txt

 scenario.yaml file contains the base definitions for the motion plan request and for the planning options that compose a move group action goal.

+If SCENARIO_DIR specifies a relative path, the complete path is interpreted relative to the current working directory.

 Subdirectories of $SCENARIO_DIR may override the base configuration by redefining parameters within another file named scenario.yaml.
 Parameters that are not specified are not overridden